mrafik92/async-chain-cpp17/README.md

-# CPP20Project
+# Async Chain

-This is a modern C++ project using C++20 features, built with CMake.
+This is a modern C++ project using C++17 features, built with CMake.
 The project is set up for easy development and testing in a dev container with all necessary C/C++ tools pre-installed.

 ## Features
 - C++17 standard